plum-umd/adapton.ocaml/oopsla15_artifact_docs/ArtifactGuide.md

   >[guest@ic adapton.ocaml]$ ./experiment.native --experiment Rope_mergesort_name --0 --r --num-changes 1 --n 50000

-Again these tests are more demanding than in the paper, but less thorough.
+These tests are more demanding than those reported in the paper, but each invocation only performs a single sample.
 We see that Non-Adapton ('lazyrecalc') takes much less time to generate the initial list, but far more time to make an incremental change than Adapton ('name').
 The terminal output is sufficient for our description, but the raw output can be found by:

   >[guest@ic adapton.ocaml]$ cd out/